themedata/tutorials/content/tutorial/building-a-marketing-website-from-a-to-z.md

 partial = "goandtalk/slides/alternate-text-and-big-icon-layer"

   [gmgt_section.data]
-  content = "* images are available in some sections. \n* you can click the cog icon (<i class=\"fas fa-cog\"></i>) on the horizontal toolbar to show the section option window, and select images in the following tabs: highlight image, background image, and  base image. \n* the image location is set in Github tab of site settings. you can click on the Fetch List button to update image list after changing image directory.\n* if you know the full address of the image, you can click on any image in edit mode, and paste the image url in the small popup window. " intro = " " is_global = false title = "Selecting Uploaded Image"
+  content = "* images are available in some sections. \n* you can click the cog icon (<i class=\"fas fa-cog\"></i>) on the horizontal toolbar to show the section option window, and select images in the following tabs: highlight image, background image, and  base image. \n* images are rendered in layers on screen.
+The highlight image is closer to you, and the base image is away from you.\n* the image location is set in \"Github\" tab of site settings. you can click on the Fetch List button to update image list after changing image directory.\n* if you know the full address of the image, you can click on any image in edit mode, and paste the image url in the small popup window. " intro = " " is_global = false title = "Selecting Uploaded Image in Page Builder"

     [gmgt_section.data.appearance]
     section_background = "bg-transparent"